BradleyChatha/jcli/README.md

 ## Named arguments

-Right, so what if the user decides that they want us to return `0` instead of `1`, and `1` instead of `0`.
-In other words, reverse the output?

-Well, let's make them pass in a named argument called `--mode`, which maps directly to an `enum` inside of our D code, to select what behavior we want.
-Did I forget to mention JCLI can do that?
+Now let's add a mode that will enable reversed output (return `1` for odd number and `0` for even).
+To do this we should add a named argument called `--mode` that maps directly to an `enum`:

 ```d
 enum Mode